25 July - 1 August, 2026

 What is the lodging situation like?

 This year’s CONNECT will be held at a Christian conference center.
 Most of the rooms have private bathrooms, although there are a few dorm-style rooms with hall bathrooms.
 Room sizes vary between 2 and 6 people.
+Please note that we cannot provide small rooms for everyone.
+Some will have to share larger rooms (up to 6 people).
+If there is a special need regarding room size, please leave a note in the comments section of registration, or email the planning committee at info@sfceurope.org.

 Is there Wi-Fi?